zararah/zararah.net/media/index.md

 ### Writing

+* [Feminist tech tools](http://www.genderit.org/feminist-talk/feminist-tech-tools)- a round up of some of my favourite technology tools, for [GenderIT.org.](genderit.org)

+* [The Potential Impact of Free Basics on SRHR Advocacy in Bangladesh](https://tacticaltech.org/news/now-out-arrow-change-2016-guest-edited-tactical-tech) - an article I wrote for the 2016 ARROW for Change journal, guest-edited by Tactical Technology Collective, on Sexuality, Sexual Reproductive Health and Rights, and the Internet.

 * [Responsible Data Reflection Stories](https://responsibledata.io/reflection-stories/), a set of nine case studies exploring the ethical challenges that arise from the use of data in advocacy and journalism.